 - Learn how to pan for gold in the original mine stream.

-- Find unique gifts like mineral specimens, vintage carbide lanterns, locally-made jewelry and fun toys for the kids in our Treasure Chest gift shop.
+- Find unique gifts like mineral specimens, locally-made jewelry and fun toys for the kids in our Treasure Chest gift shop.

 - History courtesy of Jane Bennett